 taking the entire pot as cash in one go

-flexi access drawdown
+flexi access drawdown - using your pension pot to provide a flexible income.
+You are normally allowed to take a tax-free lump sum of up to 25% then set aside the rest to provide taxable lump sums as and when, or a regular taxable income.

 You should be aware that there may be tax implications associated with accessing flexible benefits.
 The income from a pension is taxable; the rate of tax you would pay depends on the amount of income that you receive from a pension and from other sources.

 Pension guidance is available from the Government’s guidance website Pension Wise if you are considering taking flexible benefits.
 The guidance is free and impartial and can be accessed on the internet, by phone, or face to face.
 For more information see www.pensionwise.gov.uk